jaaska-dev/jaaska-dev/README.md

 ### About Me

-I like web development and computers in general - interested in how they work and why they work the way they do.
+Interested in computers - how they work and why they work the way they do.

-Besides computers and programming I have a huge interest in startups, particularly in tech startups 🚀.

 <br>

 - 🌱   Talk less and do more.
 - 🔭   Learning and building.
 - ⚡   Fun fact: I like reading a lot and my favourite book so far is "Can't Hurt Me" by David Goggins.

 ---
 <br>